Nina Edwards Anker

-Born and from NY, NY
+Born and from NY, NY.

 My mother took us to galleries and museums about once a week and quizzed us on the names of great artists as we meandered, especially of the Impressionist era.

-– Yes, I started working in galleries, museums and auction houses before I worked in architecture offices.
+– Yes, I started working in galleries, museums, and auction houses before I worked in architecture offices.
 The architecture offices I worked in tended to approach architecture in artistic and exploratory ways.

-Like all designers, it is driven by intuition and curiosity.
+Like all designers, I am driven by intuition and curiosity.
 My inspiration comes from nature, its invisible biological processes – especially sunlight – and organic forms, which also address environmental issues.
 My process is guided by natural forms and materials that can embrace the human body and its perceptive processes.
 I’m influenced by the wealth of emerging technological materials and processes.
 I aim to incorporate these technologies and materials into the designs from the starting point, blending them with natural materials.

-– I wake at 6:45 and start the day with creative work like sketching, researching or writing while my mind is fresh.
+I wake at 6:45 and start the day with creative work like sketching, researching, or writing while my mind is fresh.
 Then I answer emails, prioritizing clients and customers.
-Later in the morning our team holds our daily meeting – even if it’s over the phone – to make sure we’re all on the same page.
-In the afternoon I either teach or go through the office to-do-list.
+Later in the morning, our team holds our daily meeting – even if it’s over the phone – to make sure we’re all on the same page.
+In the afternoon, I either teach or go through the office to-do-list.

 I choose materials for their ability to express organic form, such as melting ice and crystal formations, and for their ability to play with light, such as reflectivity and translucency.
 I’m particularly interested in bio/eco materials, such as edible materials like seaweed and lentils.
-I focus on locally sourced materials that lend themselves to indigenous craft skills, knowledge and traditions, such as reclaimed wood from the rooftop of my studio in Brooklyn.
+I focus on locally sourced materials that lend themselves to indigenous craft skills, knowledge, and traditions, such as reclaimed wood from the rooftop of my studio in Brooklyn.

-I choose materials that serve the environment and user experience, that are organic, recycled, washable, comforting, durable and surprising.
+I choose materials that serve the environment and user experience, that are organic, recycled, washable, comforting, durable, and surprising.

 They are technically innovative in their expression of organic forms and/or in the way they create light.
 Thus, they depend upon mechanical/lighting/structural engineering and skilled craft on the part of those who are open to technical exploration.
 We allocate a good part of our resources to developing the durability of new organic or technological materials in order to prepare the works for market.
 Most of my lighting designs incorporate photovoltaic panels, especially Amorphous Thin Film types, because they can serve both the design aspects and the technological aspects of the pieces.

-Bio Minimalism/Organic Modernism
+Bio Minimalism/Organic Modernism.

 Peter Zumthor, Steven Holl, Weiss/Manfredi, Nahyun Hwang, Julia Watson, Ross Lovegrove, Thomas Heatherwick, Diller & Scofidio, Rick Joy, Glenn Murcutt, Snohetta, MMW Arkitekter, Kari Noest Bergem, my colleagues at New Lab Terreform One, and many others.

-Olafur Eliasson, James Turrell, Amy Pryor, Anish Kapoor, Carroll Dunham, Gerhard Richter, Hitoshi Sujimoto
+Olafur Eliasson, James Turrell, Amy Pryor, Anish Kapoor, Carroll Dunham, Gerhard Richter, Hitoshi Sujimoto.

-Affective environmental designs
+Affective environmental designs.

 (The Proust Questionnaire is a set of questions answered by the French writer Marcel Proust.
-Other historical figures who have answered confession albums are Oscar Wilde, Karl Marx, Arthur Conan Doyle, Stéphane Mallarmé, Paul Cézanne…)

 Being in the arms of one that i love